vutran92/jhipster-console/README.md

 - [Logstash][] to manage and process the logs
 - [Kibana][] to visualize the logs with a nice interface

-The JHipster Console uses the official Elasticsearch, Logstash and Kibana images.
-We add only a few visual changes to Kibana and setup some dashboards for you.
+The JHipster Console is based on the official Elasticsearch, Logstash and Kibana docker images.
+We have made a few visual changes to Kibana and setup useful dashboards, so that you can get started to monitor your JHipster apps in minutes.

 ### Configure your applications